yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

             git log --oneline <paths>

-   -  For the body of the commit message, provide detailed information that describes what you changed, why you made the change, and the approach you used.
+   -  For the commit description, provide detailed information that describes what you changed, why you made the change, and the approach you used.
 It might also be helpful if you mention how you tested the change.
-Provide as much detail as you can in the body of the commit message.
+Provide as much detail as you can in the commit description.

       .. note::

-         If the single line summary is enough to describe a simple change, the body of the commit message can be left empty.
+         If the single line summary is enough to describe a simple change, the commit description can be left empty.

-   -  If the change addresses a specific bug or issue that is associated with a bug-tracking ID, include a reference to that ID in your detailed description.
-For example, the Yocto Project uses a specific convention for bug references --- any commit that addresses a specific bug should use the following form for the detailed description.
+   -  If the change addresses a specific bug or issue that is associated with a bug-tracking ID, include a reference to that ID in the body of the commit message.
+For example, the Yocto Project uses a specific convention for bug references --- any commit that addresses a specific bug should use the following form for the body of the commit message.
 Be sure to use the actual bug-tracking ID from Bugzilla for bug-id::

          single-line summary of change